msheliga1/pj3ReactQLCoalViolence/README.md

     SERVER - GraphQL
         Got GraphQL users working.
 Great 1st step.
         Got addUser working.
 Great next step.
+        Added saveBook
         Figured out that books array seems to be "embedded" in Users.
             - Similar to how Comments were embedded in Thoughts (Act 24?)
-        Added saveBook
-        Added removeBook
-            - HORRIBLE error.
-Clear I was missing a : before STring, but didnt' even tell me what file!
-                Not sure if file typeDefs or resolvers.
-But type defs has 99% of the String values.
-                Eventually able to change line numbers in error msg (at bottom) by adding blank line.s
-                Blanks must be added inside back-ticks.
-Finally found the missing :.
-                Incredible how hard this is to find even when you know it must be before String.
-        Tried getUserById
-            - All 3 of these need to use getById, instead of getOnexxx.
-I couldn't get this working.
-I'm
-                almost sure I tried this on a "new" user whose "_ID" is an ID, not a string.
-Waht a mess.
-                Noted that this code seesm to work in Act21-24.
-What a PITA>
-        Tried saveBook (by username).
-            - Could not get to update books arrays.
-Arghhh.
+            - Changed this in models and typeDefs.
+            - Created comments (embedded) in Books.
+            - Deleted ALL old users that had embedded Books.
+            - Noted that savedBooks [] must be [Books] and NOT [ID]
-            - Fixed: "books" to "savedBooks".
-Now works.
+            - Got .populate to work.
-            - Duplicates allowed issue:
-        Tried removeBook (by username): Works
-        Tried getById - importing ObjectId and new ObjectId(stringValue).
-Complained cant cast.
+            - Working methods include add user, getAllUsers, getUser and add Book.
+        Goal: Add new page for my books.

 CLIENT
     Should run at same time as graphQL if "mpm run develop".
 (Big shout out to Chris for help!).
         App at port 3000.
 GraphQL at 3001.